 Second, the basic framework of the Comprehensive Settlement Agreement follows closely that which was unanimously approved by the Commission in two settlements addressing the PG&E system.
 More importantly, the unbundled gas transportation and storage system in operation on PG&E’s system is working.
 Parties to the new discussions to extend the Gas Accord after its expiration are not clamoring for radical change.
 The system is working as it was intended to.
 Utilities and their customers throughout California and the rest of the United States are grappling with the problems caused by significant natural gas price increases, but these price increases are due to supply and demand fundamentals in North America, not the unbundled gas service offered by PG&E. In particular, PG&E Citygate prices continue to be very attractive compared to border prices for Southwest gas coming onto the PG&E system, directly contradicting the implication of the Proposed Decision.

 Third, the failure to take this unique opportunity to adopt a consistent, uniform, statewide gas transmission model will seriously hamper the Commission’s efforts to create an effective energy policy for the state, including solving the problems in the electric markets.
 Retention of the bundled utility transportation system will continue to create uncertainty for customers, reduce opportunities for more efficient management of gas supplies and transmission capacity, and send contrary price signals to those who would bring needed new pipeline capacity to California.
 This will result in higher gas prices in southern California, and higher electricity prices, irrespective of whatever other changes are made to the electric markets.
+Indeed, there is growing evidence that current unconscionable high prices in California’s electric markets are being sustained and increased by distortions in California’s gas markets.
+One of the reasons for the broad support of the Comprehensive settlement was the recognition by the signatories that unbundling of the intrastate market in Southern California would help fix breaks in the California gas market by increasing competition.
+The Proposed Decision, despite its misplaced rhetoric, will only add to the heavy burden that electric and gas consumers now bear.
+The Proposed Decision comforts only the profiteers of the status quo and not gas consumers.

 Fourth, the Proposed Decision implies that residential and small commercial customers, collectively known as core customers, will not obtain sufficient benefits from the Comprehensive Settlement Agreement.
 Yet the Commission’s own Office of Ratepayer Advocacy participated in the settlement discussions and supports the Comprehensive Settlement Agreement precisely because it does offer core customers substantial additional benefits in terms of access to more valuable capacity at SoCalGas’ interconnections with interstate pipelines, places the risk of uncontracted transmission and storage on SoCalGas shareholders instead of the core customer, and offers new opportunities for substantial additional savings in the procurement of gas for the core.